crpietschmann/portfolio/_imports/_posts/2006-06-01-javascript-loop-through-all-elements-in-a-form.markdown

     &lt;div id="lblValues"&gt;&lt;/div&gt;
 &lt;/body&gt;
 &lt;/html&gt;</pre>

-<p>I revisited this code and tested it again to make sure it still works.
-I found that it works with the latest browser versions available today, in addition to older browsers, such as:</p>
+I revisited this code and tested it again to make sure it still works.
+I found that it works with the latest browser versions available today, in addition to older browsers, such as:
 <ul>
 <li>Internet Explorer 6, 7, 8</li>
 <li>FireFox 3 &amp; 4 Beta 4</li>